google/vulkan_test_applications/application_sandbox/synchronization2_set_event/README.md

-# Set Event
+# Set Event (VK_KHR_synchronization2 version)

-This sample uses `VkEvent` and calls `vkSetEvent` and `vkCmdWaitEvents` to synchronize between host and device, to pass RGBA data for rendering.
+This is based on the set_event sample, using the VK_KHR_synchronization2 extension.
+Specifically, this uses the